frankiannelli/serverless-workshop/attendee-reference.md

     }
 }
 ```
+Let's copy this code over to `get-notes.js` and we will finish it later

-Let's finish off the code
+First let's finish off the code for the add-note handler

 #### **`add-note.js`**
 ```javascript